microsoftarchive/Learn-LTI/docs/DEPLOYMENT_GUIDE.md

 * **IMPORTANT: If you chose B2C at the start of the script, go to the [B2C setup documentation guide](./B2C_Deployment.md) for instructions on how to complete B2C deployment before looking at the next step.**
 * If you chose AD at the start of the script, skip to the next step

+After the scripts termination you will now be prompted to log back into the AD tenant.

 ## Choose Location

+**NOTE:** if B2C mode is chosen, the B2C setup must be completed before reaching this step.

 The following regions are supported: